 The Case for CPQ Software

 CPQ software delivers great value to Sales and to the organization, in general.
 Pricing accuracy is assured, and product configuration, aligned with the specific needs of each customer, is achieved.
-Quotations are turned around more quickly, and proposals are generated on time and without the last-minute rush that ruins weekends and evenings for all concerned.
+Quotations are turned around more quickly, and proposals are generated on time, without the last-minute rush that ruins weekends and evenings for all concerned.

 What’s not to like?
 Sales has to love the idea of getting the quote right the first time, closing the deal faster and delivering proposals to the customer that speak directly to the issues that are most important to the customer.